MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.NotebookManagement.CreateNotebook

 Critical signal used to monitor the ability of OneNote users to create notebooks in OneNote.
 Telemetry used to ensure critical regression detection for OneNote app and service health.
-If users can’t create notebooks this would trigger a high severity incident.
+If users can't create notebooks this would trigger a high severity incident.

 The following fields are collected:

 - **NotebookID** - A unique identifier of a notebook.

 #### Office.OneNote.NotebookManagement.OpenNotebook

 Critical signal used to monitor the ability of OneNote users to open notebooks in OneNote.
 Telemetry used to ensure critical regression detection for OneNote app and service health.
-If users can’t open notebooks this would trigger a high severity incident.
+If users can't open notebooks this would trigger a high severity incident.

 The following fields are collected:

 -  **NotebookID** - A unique identifier of a notebook.

 #### Office.OneNote.Search.Search

 Critical signal ID used to monitor the ability of OneNote users to find information across thousands of pages and notebooks.
 Telemetry used to ensure critical regression detection for OneNote app and service health.
-If users can’t find information across notebooks this would trigger a high severity incident.
+If users can't find information across notebooks this would trigger a high severity incident.

 The following fields are collected:

 - **PageSearchResultCount** - Indicates the number of search's results found in a page search mode.

 -  **PageTimeToFirstResultInMs** - Indicates the amount of time OneNote takes to find the first match in a page search mode.

 -  **PageTimeToLastResultInMs** - Indicates the amount of time OneNote takes to find the last match in a page search mode.

 -  **PageTimeToMedianResultInMs** - Indicates the median of time OneNote takes to find all matches in a page search mode.